johnvalin/Chat-Insights/README.md

 # Chat-Insights

-A Dashboard for Facebook Messenger Analytics
+A dashboard for Facebook Messenger analytics.

 ## Dependencies
 ### facebook-chat-api by Schmavery